Real Results from Real Users

 3) The Discovery

-Beads gives you a local-first issue graph (tasks, deps, status). bv layers graph math (PageRank, bottleneck detection, critical path) so the backlog itself can tell you where leverage lives.
+Beads gives you a local-first issue graph (tasks, dependencies, status). bv layers graph math on top (PageRank, bottleneck detection, critical path) so the backlog itself can tell you where leverage lives.

 4) The Transformation